ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Use common sense.
 When in doubt, don't capitalize.
 All caps is like yelling, just say no. Do *not* capitalize these words: website, internet, online, email.
 Capitalize pronouns when referencing God. *Examples: Creator,God, Father, Holy Sprit, He, Him*

 #### Commas
-Don't use the oxford comma.
+Use the oxford or serial comma.

-We interviewed some of our customers, Oprah and Justin Timberlake.
+We interviewed some of our customers, Oprah, and Justin Timberlake.

 Otherwise, follow common sense with commas.
 Read the sentence aloud.
 If you need to take a breath, use a comma.